Ten - Illuminati

 Background

-Here at Glory Daze, some of us have tended to use certain bands as punching bags during their careers.
+Here at Glory Daze, some of us have often used certain bands as punching bags during their careers.
 Dangerzone for instance, has often sharpened his virtual pen toward Iron Maiden, Saxon and Megadeth, and rightly so.

 My favourite target has mostly been British band Ten, who after an encouraging start to their career some 20 plus years ago, have become a victim of their own self indulgence.
 My previous recent articles on Ten have been scathing to put it mildly.
 Just how this band can command a record deal while other more talented acts can’t – remains a mystery to me.
 What is going on here?